 At Cliddesden, we take pride in helping our pupils to:

 - Learn to work together.

 Physical development embodies the whole being of the child which we aim to develop through:

 - PE activities and dance – using imagination and showing an awareness of space.

 - Learning to understand how to stay fit and healthy through exercise and diet.

 - Using small equipment and materials to develop fine motor control and coordination.

 - Using equipment to develop gross motor skills.
-Large movements support the development of writing through control, suppleness and coordination.
+Large and small movements support the development of writing through control, suppleness and coordination.

 Literacy skills transfer across the whole curriculum – we learn to read and we read to learn!
 We write for lots of different real reasons and with a purpose so that we are interested and inspired.

 - Reading – we start with picture books for sequencing, handling, directionality, meaning, talking and sharing… followed by books with text to develop word recognition and decoding skills.
 High Frequency Word cards are taken home to develop whole word recognition.